Central File Storage for Individuals

 - Mapping network drives through the user’s "Login Items" in his or her account settings (See Example).
 You must look up the home directory location of the user from the table above.

-To report problems or request help regarding the Central File Storage Service for Users, contact the KU IT Customer Service Center at 785-864-8080.
+To report problems or request help regarding the Central File Storage Service, please contact the KU IT Customer Service Center at email@example.com or 785-864-8080.